Description of the HTTP API

 }

-The endpoint string, returned in the object body, is used to launch file scanning with the scan_endpoint command (part of URI).
+The endpoint identifier returned in the object body.
+The identifier is used to start file scanning with the scan_endpoint command (as part of URI).

 {